-When your frog is done shedding the patterns, and the colors will be at their most vibrant.
-This can be a fun time for you to watch how beautiful your frog really is!
+When your frog is done shedding, its patterns and colors will be at their most vibrant.
+This is a great time to take photographs and appreciate how beautiful your frog really is!

 Signs of an oncoming shed

 The only sign that your frog is about to shed is in their body position.
 Before shedding, a frog will get into a scrunched or crouched position.
 It will then stretch.

 You may want to help your frog shed by taking some skin off of him.
 We strongly recommend NOT doing this.
 Instead, leave your frog alone.

 Shedding is a natural process and you should give your frog time to shed in a peaceful, safe environment.

 If your frog seems to be shedding very slowly, or there are other signs of problems, you may want to consult with a vet.